sbbeachvball/pokemonGoTracking/README.md

 doing all of them at once.

 Currently tracking evolves in a google docs sheet.
 Sort by number of evolves and then print out before going on the "evolve party".
+Am hoping to build up something a bit easier to use.
+Will still have to manually set pokemon candies, but hoping to do that with some clever jQuery/javaScript calls.

 Thinking it could be cool to have a database with a table of the pokemon and attributes.
 Provide some html to add pokemon to db as we find them.